webistomin/posthtml-lazyload/README.md

 [![DevDeps][dev-deps]][dev-deps-url]
 [![Build][build]][build-badge]

- It is possible to natively lazy load content through the `loading="lazy"` attribute on images and iframes, and [it’s already possible](https://caniuse.com/#feat=loading-lazy-attr) on last 2 versions modern browsers except safari.
+ It is possible to natively lazy load content through the `loading="lazy"` attribute on images and iframes, and [it’s already possible](https://caniuse.com/#feat=loading-lazy-attr) on last 2 versions modern browsers except Safari.
 This plugin will do it for you!

  Read more in [Addy Osmani Blog](https://addyosmani.com/blog/lazy-loading/).

- **⭐️ Star us on GitHub — it helps!**
+ **⭐️ Star me on GitHub — it helps!**

 Before:
 ``` html